PetersOtto/yellow-ygtm/README.md

 # yellow-ygtm
 Ygtm is a cookie consent extension for the Google Tag Manager.

-EDIT: Not ready to use jet.
+EDIT: Not ready to use.

 ## Code
 ### Cookie Remove Code (Footer)